 Tree diseases and infestations

-Trees with diseases, as well as downed trees that have disease symptoms, must be removed from boulevards and private property so they don't spread the disease to nearby healthy trees.
-Trees with infestations of insects such as emerald ash borer, which has not yet been found in St. Louis Park, must also be removed.
+Trees with diseases, downed trees that have disease symptoms and trees with infestations of insects such as the emerald ash borer, must be removed from boulevards and private property so they don't spread the disease to nearby healthy trees.

 If the marked tree is on private property, the homeowner is responsible for 100 percent of the removal and disposal cost.
 The city will arrange for a contractor to remove the tree.
 Contractors selected by the city have met licensing requirements and have submitted competitive bids for tree removal and disposal.
 Property owners are free to reject the city contractor's bid and hire their own contractor to remove a tree from private property.